Fuck's Fucking Fucked

 “Not only him, fucking him and a whole fucking movement.”

-In his essay, Dr. Brenin transcribes an exchange from the show.
+In his essay, Dr. Brenin transcribes an exchange from the lawyer show.

 “Becca should be told this case is now a fucking homicide.”